pollen-robotics/dtw/README.md

 plt.show()

 ```
-Result of the accumated cost matrix and the shortest path (in white) found:
+Result of the accumulated cost matrix and the shortest path (in white) found:
 ![Acc cost matrix and shortest path](./acc.png)